-Explore the best trails in Minnesota with detailed reviews, photos, trail maps, and driving directions curated by hikers, campers and nature lovers like you.
+Explore the best trails in Minnesota with hand-curated trail maps and driving directions as well as detailed reviews and photos from hikers, campers and nature lovers like you.

 dogs on leash

 Went winter hiking off of Hill Lake.
 There was only one hiking trail and it ended at Lucky Lake 0.7 mi away.
 The trail was well groomed and maintained.
 There are also several, well-maintained cross country ski trails available I did not use.
 I would rate the difficulty at easy to moderate during the winter.
 It was very quiet and enjoyable.

 Great trails all year-round.
 Many different loops for xc-skiing, hiking, running or walking.
 There is a small fitness loop with equipment for workout activities then larger loops for hiking and skiing.
 A few hidden spots for rock climbing are used by local groups and 7+ miles of single track bike trail has been added in the recent years by a few hardworking people and trail crews.
 Terrain is easy to moderate for hiking and skiing with trails all marked with difficulty.
 There is also a small shelter located at the far east-end of the long loop.

 Great little trail to get a little climb (comparatively speaking for the area).
 There are spring fed streams running throughout that stay open during the winter, and nice views from the upper trail.
 Most of the people we met were walking their dogs.
 During the summer it would be a great place to go to picnic, as there are several tables along the way.
 The park is currently open daily, not April-October as listed.

 The map shows it over by cook but it's actually between Soudan and Ely.
 It's a beautiful area to hike and snowshoe around.
 It's a little over seven miles to see it all.
 Most of its wide enough to have a separate snowshoe and ski track.
 You do need a parking pass since it's a state park but well worth the $5 and make sure to stay off the groomed ski trails at the north end of bear head lake around the campground area.